Neiko Thorpe

-Neiko Thorpe (born February 1, 1990) is a former American football cornerback and current coach.
-He is a defensive assistant for the Seattle Seahawks of the National Football League (NFL).
+Neiko Thorpe (born February 1, 1990) is an American former professional football cornerback and coach.
+He is a defensive and special teams assistant for the Seattle Seahawks of the National Football League (NFL).
 He signed with the Kansas City Chiefs as an undrafted free agent in 2012.
-He played college football at Auburn and was a member of the 2010 BCS National Championship team.
+He played college football for the Auburn Tigers and was a member of the 2010 BCS National Championship team.

-Early years
+Early life

 Thorpe attended Tucker High School in Tucker, Georgia, where he was selected Under Armour All-America team in his senior season.
 He registered 18 sacks as a junior, earning an honorable mention all-county.
 He had 64 tackles including six tackles for loss, 11 pass breakups, three interceptions, and forced a fumble as a senior.
 Thorpe also ran track at Tucker, posting personal-best times of 14.18 seconds in the 110m hurdles and 38.35 seconds in the 300m hurdles.

 Considered a three-star recruit by Rivals.com, Thorpe was listed as the No. 35 safety in the nation in 2008.
 He was rated as the 11th best cornerback in the nation by Scout.com and was ranked as the 53rd best player in Georgia by SuperPrep.